cym13/cym13.github.io/source/size_hash.rst

    10^9 \rightarrow 9÷3×10=30 \rightarrow 2^30

-So a 30 bit hash would accomodate a billion users.
+So a 30 bit hash would accommodate a billion users.
 And to get some margin we can opt for a 32 bit hash like CRC32.

 Problem solved, right?